Michael Meeropol: Career

 Meeropol became an economist, teaching at Western New England College (now Western New England University), a small private college in Springfield, Massachusetts.
 In 1998 he authored Surrender: How the Clinton Administration Completed the Reagan Revolution.
 Many of his articles have advocated liberal to left-wing economic policies, including, in 2005, his opposition to the Bush administration's efforts to partially privatize Social Security.
 Since September 2006 he has been a monthly commentator on the Albany NPR-affiliate WAMC radio.

 He and his brother Robert have written about their parents as well as participated in documentaries about them.
 Together they wrote We Are Your Sons (1975).
 A second edition was published in 1986 with three new chapters, including a rebuttal to the book, The Rosenberg File.
-Meeropol said that even though the authors got it "right" about the (partial) guilt of Julius Rosenberg, Michael Meeropol said they were "right" in the sense that a stopped clock is right twice a day.
+Meeropol said that even though the authors got it "right" about the (partial) guilt of Julius Rosenberg, they were "right" in the way that a stopped clock is right twice a day.